mircealungu/mircea/thoughtstream.md

 Culture is the stories you tell.

 Nobody reads the law to learn how to live.
+And virtually nobody reads philosophy for this purpose either.
 Most will not remember twenty distinct principles from Marcus Aurelius.
 In fact many will probably not even finish the meditations.
+I know I tried multiple times.

 But everybody can remember twenty essential stories.
 This is why, culture is built on stories.